cblevins/sp23-dig-stud/_modules/video-editing-2.md

 - A collection of image files of your pets that were posted to Slack at the beginning of the semester
 - Audio file to use as background music (.mp3 file)

-In addition to these files, download a few pet videos posted by your classmates on the `in-class` Slack channel.
+In addition to these files, download a few pet videos posted by your classmates on the `#random` Slack channel.

 ## Things to include